 On that note, I conclude this short article to applaud all the EFTInternational Mentors and mentees, it’s great to CARE.
 Thank you.

-Ranjana Appoo is an inspired Wellness Educator and a liberating facilitator.
-She is a holistic health professional dedicated to emotional and spiritual freedom.
+Ranjana Appoo is a wellness educator dedicated to emotional freedom and spiritual intelligence.